-Here is another installment of a sample routine or schedule.
-Know that these samples take into account “optimal” meal times and nap times according to common wisdom, but of course, every family is different.
+Here’s a 2 year old routine that will help make more peaceful days with your little one.
+Know that these samples take into account “optimal” meal times and nap times according to common wisdom.

-Here are things to take into account when creating a good routine.
+Here are things to take into account when creating a good 2 year old routine.

 - Wake times

 - Nap times

 - Bed times

 - Snack times

 They are a lot of work, but they say the dangdest things, don’t they?